kanisterio/kanister/docs/functions.rst

 KubeTask
 --------

-KubeTask spins up a new container and executes a command via a Kubernetes job.
+KubeTask spins up a new container and executes a command via a Pod.
 This allows you to run a new Pod from a Blueprint.

 .. csv-table::